 With brand awareness comes brand equity, which in short is the value people attach to your brand.
 In other words, it is the social value of your brand.
 Improving your brand equity is important because with better brand equity comes improved customer perception of your products.
 With high brand equity and brand awareness, customers perceive your products as better than those of lesser-known brands, which means bigger sales.

 Now that we know what it is, let’s figure out how to improve your brand awareness and equity.

 The first step in improving your brand awareness and brand equity is defining your target audience.
 That is, you’ll want to define the type of customer that you want to gear your marketing towards and brand your dispensary for.

-Once you’ve identified your target audience, you’ll want to reach them, and there’s almost no better way to reach them on a casual and consistent basis than on social media.
+Once you have identified your target audience, you’ll want to reach them, and there is almost no better way to reach them on a casual and consistent basis than on social media.

 Growing your social media is a must to improve your brand recognition in almost every case.
 While it is true that different customer segments are best reached via different platforms, almost every customer segment you’ll be targeting will exist on social media.

 Organic marketing and growing your brand awareness on social media isn’t easy though so you’ll want to make sure you are familiar with what you should and shouldn’t be doing as a cannabis business.
 If you want to learn more about growing your cannabis brand on social media, check out this article, How to Grow Your Dispensary’s Instagram Following.

 Another extremely important step to growing your brand awareness and brand equity is having your own branded products.